emd5953/Delivery-Service---Independent-Driver/glossary.md

 - Represents the person renting the vehicle.

 ### 2. Car
-- Represents the vehicles available for rent, which can be categorized into sedans, SUVs, pickups, and vans.
+- Represents the vehicles available for rent, categorized into sedans, SUVs, pickups, and vans.

 ### 3. Reservation
 - Represents the act of booking a car for a specific period.